andrade-filipe/calculator-back-end/README.md

 ## Domain/Service

 ### CalculatorService
-It's in this class that you want to code the methods that will be used by the Controller, every class should have a specific function inside the application, and the controller is to deal with the requests that, the service is to process the request
+It's in this class that you want to code the methods that will be used by the Controller, every class should have a specific function inside the application, the service is to processes the request made to the controller

 3 methods that interact with CalculatorController: solveExpression(string):